anilprakash94/agaat/README.md

 ```

 Add genotype counts to control data followed by association test

+Run in bash the following command for repeated runs until completion (The program may terminate due to connectivity issues, "until" commmand will resume the runs automatically)
+#until python3 add_controls.py; do :; done

+#plink --freqx --bfile final_merge --allow-no-sex --filter-controls
+The above command produces "plink.frqx" genotype count report file for control samples

+The input file, "plink.assoc", can be sorted based on raw p-value and a new text file with the top variants can be used as input to reduce time requirements

+Output file from this code, 'assoc_1kgen_controls' can be used as an input instead of 'plink.assoc.adjusted' in other Python scripts with this repository

 python3 add_controls.py -h
 usage: add_controls.py [-h] [--assoc_num ASSOC_NUM] [--assoc_file ASSOC_FILE]